retry51776/notes/devOps/k8/addon.md

 ```

 ### Service Mesh Addons:
-> Service mesh is similar to use cloud proxy, do network trafik through sidcar
+> Service mesh is similar to use cloud proxy, do network traefik through sidcar
 - Consul
 - Envoy
 - Istio